saitamasahil/skyscraper/docs/CLIHELP.md

 -   `type1`,`type2`,`type3`,...:

 Supported resource types are: `title`, `platform`, `description`, `publisher`, `developer`, `ages`, `tags`, `rating`, `releasedate`, `cover`, `screenshot`, `wheel`, `marquee`, `video`.

+If no platform is specified, reports will be generated for all existing platforms stored in the cache.
+In this scenario, any platform-specific configurations defined in the config.ini file will be disregarded.

 !!! tip